iago-srm/nodejs-poc/readme.md

 - [Postgres](https://www.postgresql.org/) database.
 - [Express](https://expressjs.com/).

-# Run it locally
+# Run locally

 - It needs to run three containers simultaneously: redis, postgre and the app itself.
 Use the `docker-compose up` command to run all containers in the docker-compose.yaml file.

+# Test
 - In order to run the tests locally, you'll need NodeJS installed in your machine.
 Spin up redis and the db with `docker-compose -f docker-compose-test.yaml up`.
 Then run the test suites with `npm run test`.

+# Development

+- `docker-compose -f docker-compose-dev.yaml up` to spin up development db, redis and pgadmin.
+- `npm run dev` to start app
+- After each new environment variable created on '.env', run `npm run gen-env` to update .env.d.ts.
+That also updates .env.example (which is version-controlled).
+- `docker build -t iagosrm/nodejs-poc .` to redo app image after a change.

 # TODO